 "We will recognize the talents of each individual and recognize that all of our employees have the potential to contribute to the success of the firm." – from Verrill's Core Values

-To us, diversity and inclusion are not only about race and gender; they are about creating a workplace that welcomes all generations, ethnicities, cultures, sexual orientations, gender identities, religions, physical abilities, values, family statuses, backgrounds and experiences.
+To us, diversity and inclusion are not only about race and gender; they are about creating a workplace that welcomes all generations, ethnicities, cultures, sexual orientations, gender identities, religions, physical abilities, values, family statuses, backgrounds, and experiences.
 We want our law firm to be a place where the best and brightest can build a career.
-We know that by fostering a respectful and inclusive environment, we are a stronger firm.
+We know that by fostering a respectful and inclusive environment, we build a stronger firm.

 Recognizing the strengths of each employee is one of our Core Values.
-Our Total Quality (TQ) Initiative created a forum for all members of the Verrill team to voice their ideas to make the firm a better place to work.
+Our Total Quality (TQ) Program created a forum for all members of the Verrill team to voice their ideas to make the firm a better place to work.
 We understand that empowering everyone who works here to contribute to our business fosters an inclusive environment.

 Here is concrete evidence of our commitment to diversity:

-- Verrill was the first law firm in Maine to elect a woman Managing Partner in 1992.
+- Verrill was the first law firm in Maine to elect a woman Managing Partner, in 1992.